In-Market and Custom Intent Audiences: How to Find and Target Prospects

 Google Display: If you’re looking to drive incremental conversions, then targeting in-market audiences on the Google Display Network is the way to go.
 While targeting just an in-market audience alone can sometimes drive the results you’re looking for, we’ve found that overlaying broad keywords that are relevant to your product/service has also proven to be effective.
 Unfortunately, Google plans to remove keyword targeting from the Google Display Network so we’ll have to switch this targeting over to a custom intent audience.
 We’re hoping to see similar results when we make the switch.

 Search: When adding an in-market audience to your search campaigns, we recommend using data from Google Analytics to inform those decisions and to first apply the audiences with the targeting setting of “Observation”.
 This will allow you to see how each audience performs before you make bid adjustments.
-We’ve used this method for a business banking supplies client and have found that traffic from the in-market audiences have driven a 21% higher ROAS compared to the non-in-market audience traffic.
+We’ve used this method for a business banking supplies client and have found that traffic from the in-market audiences has driven a 21% higher ROAS compared to the non-in-market audience traffic.

 YouTube: In YouTube, custom intent audiences have a slightly different meaning.
 “Custom intent audiences can help you reach new customers on YouTube based on the terms they use to search for your products or services on Google.com,” says Google.
 Here, you are able to target users based on their previous searches!
 What shows intent more than searching for keywords related to your business?
 If you have strong video creative, this targeting tactic is a must-try.